Plurality block voting

 Plurality block, also called as multiple non-transferable vote, and block plurality voting, is a type of block voting method for multi-winner elections.
 Each voter may cast as many votes as the number of seats to be filled.
 The candidates with the most votes are elected.
-The usual result when the candidates divide into parties is that the most-popular party in the district sees its full slate of candidates elected, even if the party does not have support of majority of the voters.
+The usual result when the candidates divide into parties is that the most popular party in the district sees its full slate of candidates elected, even if the party does not have support of majority of the voters.

-The term plurality at-large is in common usage in elections for representative members of a body who are elected or appointed to represent the whole membership of the body (for example, a city, state or province, nation, club or association).
-Where the system is used in a territory divided into multi-member electoral districts the system is commonly referred to as "block voting" or the "bloc vote".
+The term plurality at-large is in common usage in elections for representative members of a body who are elected or appointed to represent the whole membership of the body (for example, a city, state or province, nation or country, club or association).
+(The plurality at-large election system is common in cities.
+The Senate of the Philippines is elected by the rare country-wide use of block voting.)
+Where the system is used in a territory divided into multi-member electoral districts, the system is commonly referred to as "block voting" or the "bloc vote".
 These systems are usually based on a single round of voting.

 The party-list version of block voting is party block voting (PBV), also called the general ticket, which also elects members by plurality in multi-member districts.
 In such a system, each party puts forward a slate of candidates, a voter casts just one vote, and the party winning a plurality of votes sees its whole slate elected, winning all the seats; and is thus distinct from plurality block voting.